-ESSENTIAL INDICATORS DOMAIN 7 Approaches to Approaches to Learning Outcome 25 The child exhi The child exhibits imagination and creativity.
+Outcome 25 > The child exhibits imagination and creativity.

 Indicator 25.3 Role-plays to express feelings, to dramatize stories, to try out social behaviors observed in adults, and reenact real-life roles and experiences.

-3-Ye ar-Old Rubrics 4-Year-Old Rubrics 5 Kindergarte Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Interacts with dolls, stuffed animals, or props in pretend play.
+3-Yea ar-Old Rubrics 4-Year-Old Rubrics Kinderga Kindergarte en (5-Year-Old) Rubrics First Steps Making Progress Accomplished (First Steps fo Making Progress Accomplis (First Ste hed for 4's eps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Interacts with dolls, stuffed animals, or props in pretend play.
 Adds dress-up clothes or other items to pretend play.
-Imitates real-life roles and experiences in simple role plays.
-Incorporates one or two social behaviors observed in adults and expression of one or two feelings in role-playing real-life roles and Incorporates more than two social behaviors and/or expression of more than two feelings when role-playing real-life roles and Communicates feelings and tries out social behaviors with increasing self-regulation in dramatic play situations with other Communicates feelings and tries out social behaviors with increasing self-regulation in dramatic play situations with other Communicates feelings and tries out social behaviors with increasing self-regulation in dramatic play situations with other experiences.
+Imitates real-li roles and experiences in simple role pla n Incorporates one or two social behaviors observed in adults and expression of one or two feelings in role-playing real-life roles and experiences.
+Incorporat than two s behaviors expression than two f when role- real-life rol experience a more con story is dra social and/or of more eelings -playing les and es so that mplex Communicates feelings and tries out social behaviors with increasing self-regulation in dramatic play situations with other children.
+Communicates feelings and tries out social behaviors with increasing self-regulation in dramatic play situations with other children and begins to sustain the roleplay across more than one day.
+Communicates feelings and tries out social behaviors with increasing self-regulation in dramatic play situations with other children and makes plans to sustain the role-play across more than one day.